mktsewhoy/Sprint1workshop/my-reflections-sprint-1.md

 What is the difference between cloning from a forked or non-forked repo.

+    Cloning from a forked repo gives a developer their own instance, while a conventional clone is still under the control of the original owner.

 Can you think of an analogy to describe forking?

+    Forking can be thought of as building 2 identical houses which can then be modified differently.

 What is a remote?

+    A remote gives a specified destination, such as a URL, for storing and updating data.

 Tech #9: Set Remotes and Sync Fork - Challenge